 Everyone from astronauts to new mothers can benefit from isometric exercises.
-So what are they, how do they help and what should we doing with them?
+So what are they, how do they help, and what should we be doing with them?

 What does are isometric exercises?

-The word has Greek roots and the literal meaning is ‘equal measure’.
+The word has Greek roots, and the literal meaning is ‘equal measure’.
 That’s because an isometric exercise means tensioning the muscles without changing their length.
-This is different from normal muscle contractions, which either shorten muscles (for example when lifting a weight) or lengthen them (when lowering it).
+That’s different from normal muscle contractions, which either shorten muscles (for example, when lifting a weight) or lengthen them (when lowering it).